StackExchange/dnscontrol/documentation/functions/domain/NO_PURGE.md

 ```
 {% endcode %}

-The main caveat of `NO_PURGE` is that intentionally deleting records
+The main caveat of `NO_PURGE` is that intentionally deleting records becomes
-becomes more difficult.
-Suppose a `NO_PURGE` zone has an record such
+more difficult.
+Suppose a `NO_PURGE` zone has an record such as A("ken",
-as A("ken", "1.2.3.4").
-Removing the record from dnsconfig.js will
+"1.2.3.4").
+Removing the record from dnsconfig.js will not delete "ken" from
-not delete "ken" from the domain.
-DNSControl has no way of knowing
+the domain.
+DNSControl has no way of knowing the record was deleted from the
-the record was deleted from the file  The DNS record must be removed
+file  The DNS record must be removed manually.
+Users of `NO_PURGE` are prone
-manually.
-Users of `NO_PURGE` are prone to finding themselves with
+to finding themselves with an accumulation of orphaned DNS records.
+That's easy
-an accumulation of orphaned DNS records.
-That's easy to fix for a
+to fix for a small zone but can be a big mess for large zones.

-small zone but can be a big mess for large zones.
+## Support

-Not all providers support `NO_PURGE`.
-For example the BIND provider
+Prior to DNSControl v4.0.0, not all providers supported `NO_PURGE`.

-rewrites zone files from scratch each time, which precludes supporting
+With introduction of `diff2` algorithm (enabled by default in v4.0.0),
-`NO_PURGE`.
-DNSControl will exit with an error if `NO_PURGE` is used
+`NO_PURGE` works with all providers.

-on a driver that does not support it.
+## See also

-There is also [`PURGE`](PURGE.md) command for completeness. [`PURGE`](PURGE.md) is the
+* [`PURGE`](domain/PURGE.md) is the default, thus this command is a no-op
-default, thus this command is a no-op.
+* [`IGNORE`](domain/IGNORE.md) is similar to `NO_PURGE` but is more selective